-Most departments offering graduate degrees have funds for graduate assistantships.
-The amount of the award may vary but includes the waiver of tuition and some fees.
-Graduate assistants will normally carry a nine hour load.
+Many departments offering graduate degrees have graduate assistantships available.
+The amount of the award may vary, but the award generally includes a stipend and/or a waiver of a portion of tuition and fees.
+Graduate assistants will normally carry a nine-hour course load.
 Special permission to carry a reduced load must be obtained from the appropriate department chair and the Graduate Dean.
 Information about graduate assistantships may be secured by contacting the department chair or the Graduate College Office.